StealthRL: Reinforcement Learning Paraphrase Attacks for Multi-Detector Evasion of AI-Text Detectors: Results

 \subsection{Cross-Architecture Transfer}

-A key finding is the strong \emph{transfer} of StealthRL's evasion to the held-out Binoculars detector.
-Despite never seeing Binoculars during training, M2 achieves 0.001 TPR@1\%FPR on Binoculars, comparable to its performance on the in-ensemble detectors (0.002 on RoBERTa, 0.000 on Fast-DetectGPT).
-Figure~\ref{fig:heatmap} visualizes the per-detector, per-method TPR matrix, clearly showing that M2 and M5 achieve near-zero TPR across \emph{all} detector families.
+A key finding is the strong \emph{transfer} of StealthRL's evasion to detectors that were never used during training.
+Despite never seeing Binoculars or MAGE during training, M2 achieves 0.002 TPR@1\%FPR on Binoculars and 0.089 on the MAGE detector, alongside 0.002 on both in-ensemble detectors.
+Figure~\ref{fig:heatmap} visualizes the per-detector, per-method TPR matrix, clearly showing that M2 and M5 achieve near-zero TPR on most of the detector panel.

 This cross-architecture transfer reveals that detectors share common vulnerabilities: they rely on surface-level statistical cues (token distributions, perplexity patterns, embedding geometry) that are disrupted by paraphrasing.
 The attack does not exploit detector-specific weaknesses but rather targets the fundamental fragility of current detection approaches.